MOU timelines & procedures, including COVID requirements.

 - Reporting to the SF Department of Public Health (SF DPH) any positive cases of their volunteers and/or staff working with students

-- Coordinating with the school(s) you serve regarding their “Close Contact Notification” process.
+- Coordinating with the school(s) you serve regarding close contact notification.

-- Knowing the names of students you are serving in each classroom or other school setting - for the Contact Tracing process to work!
+- Knowing the names of students you are serving in each classroom or other school setting.

 - Please note that procedures will continue to shift as the State of California & San Francisco Department of Public Health revise COVID guidelines based on public health conditions.
 Find current information at SFUSD's Health & Safety Guidelines website.